Susan Daniel, Chair

 DNTH 316.
 Dental Hygiene Theory and Services III.
 3 Credits.

 Clinical experience in the on-campus supervised clinic.
-Continued development of clinical competency and ethical, evidence-based decision making in rendering comprehensive preventive and therapeutic oral health services using the dental hygiene process. (offered summer) (qualifies as a CAP experience) Prerequisites: DNTH 305, DNTH 306, DNTH 307 and DNTH 309.
+Continued development of clinical competency and ethical, evidence-based decision making in rendering comprehensive preventive and therapeutic oral health services using the dental hygiene process of care. (offered summer) (qualifies as a CAP experience) Prerequisites: DNTH 305, DNTH 306, DNTH 307 and DNTH 309.

 DNTH 317.
 Anxiety and Pain Control.
 2 Credits.